Published January 5, 2026 by Story.law Editorial Team

 Cap tables evolve quickly across SAFEs, priced rounds, option grants, secondary programs, and exits.
 Software centralizes ownership data, automates issuance workflows, and standardizes compliance so founders and finance teams avoid spreadsheet risk.

 With fundraising cycles compressing and regulatory expectations rising, the right software plus legal accuracy cuts friction, reduces errors, and accelerates diligence.
-That is where Story.law's Aegis materially reduces risk: it replaces cap table software, e-signature tools, and separate legal fees with one subscription, with lawyer verification built into every workflow.
+Our analysis focuses on three factors: time savings, anxiety savings, and cost savings.

 What Problems Does Manual Cap Table Tracking Create?